Let's finish May with a bang.

 Replacement Ratio—common to estimate 80 percent

-Inflation Rate—common to use cost of living increases
+Inflation Rate—common to use the cost of living increases

 Retirement Life Expectancy—common to think of 30 years